darksky1605/accountsimulator/README.md

-# accountsimulator
+# Accountsimulator
-WORK IN PROGRESS
+WORK IN PROGRESS / NO SUPPORT

 The account simulator is capable of iteratively simulating a given upgrade plan for a given account while correctly accounting for save time (how long until enough resources are available for build), blocked time (wait for blocked build queue / research queue), and construction time.